 2. What kind of drywall mud should I use?

 Answer: It depends upon many criteria.
-Just as an instance, if you’re taping the sheet joints and have applied a few coats, it time for a topping compound to take an action.
+Just as an instance, if you’re taping the sheet joints and have applied a few coats, it is time for a topping compound to take an action.
 It’ll provide a low shrinking smooth and strong finish.

 3. What does it mean to mud drywall?